deepcharles/tutorial-setup/README.md

 # Setup instructions for tutorials

+This repository contains setup instructions for tutorials that I give.
+Each folder contains informations related to a tutorial.

+## Git and GitHub
 If you have not set up git and GitHub yet, please follow the following guides:

 - [Set up Git](https://docs.github.com/en/github/getting-started-with-github/set-up-git)